lucapette/website/content/writing/my-programming-principles.md

 I want to add as little as possible to the system so I can listen to what the code is trying to tell me.
 Let me explain.

-I often think about code as bi-directional form of communication.
+I often think about code as a bi-directional form of communication.
 I'm trying to tell the machine what to do and the code tells me what to change.

-The way the code looks, the way some parts need to change every time some other parts need to change, the non-obvious ways two parts depend on each other, the naming being a little off.
+The way the code looks, the way some parts need to change every time some other parts need to change, the non-obvious ways two parts depend on each other, the naming being a little off...
 So many little details!
 It's the code trying to talk to me.
 If I'm always talking over it though, I won't be able to listen to what the code is saying.
 I have to write less.
 Less is more.

 > Simple ain't easy

 Good design looks obvious.
-It's so simple it has just about enough to solve the problem.
+It's so simple that it has just about enough to solve the problem.
 But simple doesn't mean easy.
 Reaching a simple design takes the time it takes.
-It's a reminder I can't rush good design.
+It's a reminder I can't rush a good design.
 It's also the way I judge my
 solutions: I'm only happy when the code is so simple that I feel there's nothing to remove from it any more.